 When it comes to paying for braces, you may feel a bit overwhelmed.
 Braces are an investment and planning for them accordingly is key when it comes to maintaining a solid grasp on your finances.
 The good news is there are many ways in which to pay for braces, so you do have options.
 What works for one family may not work for you, so figure out the best approach for you.

-One way to pay for braces is with a flexible spending account (FSA), and being that it’s the end of the year, time is of the essence if you’re wishing to use your flex dollars, since they will disappear in just a few short weeks.
+One way to pay for braces is with a flexible spending account (FSA), and being that it’s the end of the year, time is of the essence if you’re wishing to use your flex dollars, since the majority of them may disappear in just a few short weeks.

 How to Pay for Braces